 All stem cell transplant recipients experience a wide range of emotions during their recovery, some of which can be difficult to deal with.
 Not everyone will go through these feelings in the same order or for the same amount of time.
-The important thing to remember is that you are not alone, your feelings are totally normal, and there’s support available for you.
+The important thing to remember is that you are not alone, your feelings are very common, and there’s support available for you.

 What you might be feeling

-Depression – It’s completely understandable why you might feel low after going through the life-changing process and uncertainty of having a stem cell transplant.
+- Sad and low – It’s completely understandable why you might feel low after going through the life-changing process and uncertainty of having a stem cell transplant.
 Usually these feelings pass in due course but if they come back regularly for a few days at a time, it could be a sign that you're experiencing depression.
+Have a read of our Signs of something more serious section below if you think this may be you.

-Anger and sadness – Both feelings are part of the grieving cycle we go through before we can accept a situation and move on.
+- Anger – Along with sadness, anger is part of the grieving cycle we go through before we can accept a situation and move on.
 Grieving doesn’t have to involve the loss of a person – after a life-changing event such as a transplant people grieve for the life they used to have.
 Every transplant recipient has asked themselves ‘why me?’ at some point.

 How to have difficult conversations

-Talking about mental health problems is often difficult and finding a way to start the conversation can be the hardest thing of all.
+Talking about hard or complex feelings you're having is often difficult and finding a way to start the conversation can be the hardest thing of all.

 When it comes to talking about something that could be upsetting for you, have a think about who you’re most comfortable talking to.
 For some people it’s a family member or friend, but many people prefer to talk with someone they don’t know as well.
 This could be a healthcare professional or another member of their community.